morteza-shoushtari/Morteza-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Dr. Morteza Shoushtari completed his Ph.D. in Electrical and Computer Engineering at Brigham Young University (BYU) in 2023, specializing in physical-layer security and error-correction coding in wireless communications.
-His contributions to the field are reflected in several published papers in renowned academic conferences and journals, which have earned him three prestigious awards from the IEEE and ITC.
+Morteza Shoushtari earned his Ph.D. in Electrical and Computer Engineering from Brigham Young University (BYU) in 2023, specializing in physical-layer security and error-correction coding in wireless communications.
+His impactful research is evident through numerous publications in prestigious academic conferences and journals, resulting in three distinguished awards from the IEEE and ITC.

-Prior to pursuing his Ph.D., he gained five years of work experience in the tech industry, working as a network engineer at Huawei Technologies Co., JYANE Construction Co., and Persia Cloud Co.
+Prior to his doctoral studies, Morteza accumulated five years of industry experience as a network engineer at Huawei Technologies Co., JYANE Construction Co., and Persia Cloud Co.

-Dr. Shoushtari is a member of several professional organizations, including the IEEE Communication Society (ComSoc), the IEEE Information Theory Society (ITSoc), and the engineering honors society "Eta Kappa Nu".
+He is an active member of esteemed professional organizations such as the IEEE Communication Society (ComSoc), the IEEE Information Theory Society (ITSoc), and the engineering honors society "Eta Kappa Nu".